A place to enjoy

 The house is embraced by magnificent gardens which have been nurtured by the Talbot family since 1850.
 A firm favourite of enthusiastic gardeners, our gardens have structure to provide form, yet with mellifluous borders and a feeling of wildness just kept under control, rather reflecting our characters.

 The gardens at Falconhurst provide vegetables for the farm shop, flowers for cutting and relaxing vistas all year round.
-The gardens are run by Nicola Talbot, who hosts workshops and talks throughout the year.
+The gardens are run by Nicola Talbot.
 Click here to discover more.

 Falconhurst is a member of Historic Houses Association which offers their members free access to the gardens.
 Please register and collect your ticket from the Farm Shop before entering the gardens.